Code-Institute-Submissions/MS-One/README.md

   * Giphy was usesd to convert my raw mp4s into gifs.
 Reducing their file size and lowering the load time of my site.

 * [Nvidia Shadowplay](https://www.nvidia.com/en-gb/geforce/geforce-experience/shadowplay/)
   * Was used to record ingame footage from League of Legends.

 * [Github Pages](https://pages.github.com/)
   * Github pages was used to host my live site.

 * [Favicon io](https://favicon.io/)
   * Used to generate a favicon for my webpage

 * [Font Awesome Icons](https://fontawesome.com/)
- * Font awesome and their free icons was used for all text icons found in my html.
+  * Font awesome was used for all text icons found in my html.

 ## Testing
-Firstly, after opening github I would open my project in a separate window using the command 'python3 -m http.server'.
+Firstly, after opening github I would open my project in a separate window using the command 'python3 -m http.server' in a new browser window using port 8000.
 I would have my project open in another window and after altering my code I would save using ctrl + s.
-To view the result I would refresh product window using ctrl + shift and the refresh button, fully loading the site instead of loading from my locally cached version.
+To view the result I would refresh the product window using ctrl + shift and the refresh button, fully loading the site instead of loading from my locally cached version.

-The Inspect tool was also critical in testing as I only had my iPhone as another viewing device so I could simulate other device sizes using a this.
+The Inspect tool was also critical in testing as I only had my iPhone as another viewing device so I could simulate other device sizes using the inspect tool.

 I have tested my live site in chrome, firefox, Safari, Opera and Microsoft Edge.
 The feature I was most worried about not translating was the zoom effect when my page loads.
 From both my live site and my locally launched site, the feature was preserved.